LASC Federal School Code: 007047

 To apply for the Federal PELL Grant and other federal financial programs, you must complete the Free Application for Federal Student Aid (FAFSA).
 If you are a full-time student (12 units or more per semester), the maximum PELL Grant amount for:

 In certain cases, a family’s financial situation can change because of death, separation or divorce, loss of a job, or loss of non-taxable income or benefits.
-In such cases, please set up an appointment with the Financial Aid Office through our QLESS app to review your case.
+In such cases, please live chat with the Financial Aid Office to review your case.

 Summer PELL Grant: PELL Grants and other financial aid are available for summer school enrollment for eligible students.
 Please contact the Financial Aid Office for specific details.